ArctosDB/documentation-wiki/_documentation/identification.markdown

 # Identifications

-Determinations, or "identifications" (IDs), apply taxonomic terms to specimens.
+Determinations, or "identifications" (IDs), apply taxonomic terms to cataloged objects.
 In other words, determinations are not necessarily just taxonomic terms.
 Information about taxonomic names (which are used to compose determinations) is in [Taxonomy](/documentation/taxonomy).